 Three Vikings combines the comfort and familiarity of the classic pub, with a thought out, quality menu consisting of local ingredients.
-This creates a space where patrons can enjoy good food and craft beer in a cozy pub atmosphere.
+The Danish concept of hygge guides much of their decision making which creates a space where patrons can enjoy good food and craft beer in a cozy pub atmosphere.
 Bringing forth both Danish and English fare, Three Vikings have carved out a niche market in Edmonton.

-“We are a neighbourhood pub and we are acknowledging the connection between Scandinavia and the UK, via the Vikings.
+“We are a scandipub that celebrates the connection between Scandinavia and the UK, via the activity of the Vikings.
 We have a lot of local pub favourites, as well as British and Danish specialties.”

 While a bulk of their menu is produced in-house, Three Vikings sources from a grocery list of local suppliers.

-Stephanie Moore opened Three Vikings with her husband in October 2018.
+Stephanie Moore opened Three Vikings with her husband Finn Mollegaard-Laugesen in October 2018.
 Not her first foray into the restaurant business, Stephanie is a foodie with conviction.